tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 ![G1 JDK 20 native memory usage](/assets/20220802-JDK-20-memoryusage.png)

-Both the JDK 18 and JDK 20 line show memory consumption floor in dashed lines with a corresponding slightly darker hue compared to the total consumption line.
+Both the JDK 18 and JDK 20 graph show the memory usage floor as dashed lines with a corresponding slightly darker hue compared to the total usage line.
 The improvement corresponds to the removal of the mark bitmap, dropping total G1 native memory consumption from a maximum of ~6.5% to ~5% - exactly by the suggested 1.5%.
 As this is a remembered set stress test, and a significant part of the native memory usage are actual remembered sets (the difference between the total memory usage and the floor) the improvements are not that large for this application.

 Usually the remembered set native memory usage for applications is much smaller, so the drop in relative native memory usage would be much higher.